Health & Safety Update:

 Yes.
 We invite patrons to join us for our Prelude Pre-Concert Conversations, led by Musical Ambassador Carlos Andrés Botero.
 These informal sessions are held 45 minutes in advance of each Classical Series performance and provide contextual information about the composers and their works.
 For each Family Series performance, pre-concert activities include crafts and our popular Instrument Petting Zoo.

-Our Symphony Store is open for select performances only.
-You may also purchase Houston Symphony recordings online by clicking here.
+Our Symphony Store, located in the Jones Hall lobby, is open for select performances only.
+You may also purchase Houston Symphony recordings online using the link below.

 CONCERT SERIES AND PROGRAMMING

 As part of our mission to be relevant and accessible to all audiences, we offer the following concert series: